Spectral description of non-commutative local systems on surfaces and non-commutative cluster varieties

 \section{Abstract}

 Let $R$ be a non-commutative field.
-We prove that generic triples of flags in an $m-$dimensional $R-$vector space are described by flat $R-$line bundles on the honeycomb graph with $\frac{(m-1)(m-2)}{2}$ holes. \\
+We prove that generic triples of flags in an $m-$dimensional $R-$vector space are described by flat $R-$line bundles on the honeycomb graph with $\frac{(m-1)(m-2)}{2}$ holes.
+2mm

-Generalising this, we prove that the non-commutative moduli space ${\cal X}_{m, \bS}$ of twisted framed flat $R-$vector bundles of rank $m$ on a decorated surface $\bS$ is birationally identified with the moduli spaces of twisted flat line bundles on a spectral surface $\Sigma_\Gamma$ assigned to certain bipartite graphs $\Gamma$ on $\bS$. \\
+Generalising this, we prove that the non-commutative stack ${\cal X}_{m, \bS}$ of framed flat $R-$vector bundles of rank $m$ on a decorated surface $\bS$ contains open dense substacks, identified with stacks of flat line bundles on certain bipartite graphs $\Gamma$ on $\bS$.
+2mm

 We introduce non-commutative cluster Poisson varieties related to bipartite ribbon graphs.
 They carry a canonical non-commutative Poisson structure.
-The result above just means that the space ${\cal X}_{m, \bS}$ has a structure of a non-commutative cluster Poisson variety, equivariant under the action of the mapping class group of $\bS$. \\
+The result above just means that the space ${\cal X}_{m, \bS}$ has a structure of a non-commutative cluster Poisson variety, equivariant under the action of the mapping class group of $\bS$.
+2mm

-For bipartite graphs on a torus, we get the non-commutative dimer cluster integrable system. \\
+For bipartite graphs on a torus, we get the non-commutative dimer cluster integrable system.
+2mm

 We develop a parallel dual story of non-commutative cluster ${\cal A}-$varieties related to bipartite ribbon graphs.
 They carry a canonical non-commutative 2-form.
 The dual non-commutative moduli space ${\cal A}_{m, \bS}$ of twisted decorated local systems on $\bS$ carries a cluster ${\cal A}-$variety structure, equivariant under the action of the mapping class group of $\bS$.
 The non-commutative cluster ${\cal A}-$coordinates on the space ${\cal A}_{m, \bS}$ are expressed as ratios of Gelfand-Retakh quasideterminants.
-In the case $m=2$ this recovers the Berenstein-Retakh non-commutative cluster algebras related to surfaces. \\
+In the case $m=2$ this recovers the Berenstein-Retakh non-commutative cluster algebras related to surfaces.
+1mm

-We introduce stacks of admissible dg-sheaves on surfaces, and use them to give an alternative microlocal proof of the above results.
+For any split reductive group $\G$ with connected center, we prove that all stacks of framed $\G-$Stokes data carry a cluster Poisson structure, equivariant under the wild mapping class group.
+Therefore these stacks can be equivariantly quantized.